AI Assistant settings and advanced customizations

 AI engine

-How to update your AI Assistant to GPT-4o
+How to update your AI engine

 1. Log in to Userflow and select AI Assistant from the sidebar.